 - What happens if your company becomes under investigation while the novation process is moving along?
 What happens if the newly acquired company comes under government investigation sometime after the novation occurs?
 Then what?
 Be mindful of this possibility.

 Contact our Federal Government Contract Novation Lawyers

-Now that you are aware that the government is not obligated to approve your novation agreement, if you need professional novation legal help with a federal government contract novation agreement and FAR42 process, call Watson’s law firm today.
+Now that you are aware that the agency is not obligated to approve your contract novation if you need professional help with the process under FAR 42.1204, call Watson’s law firm today.